 - Do you have contacts without email addresses?
 Add any missing info or remove the contact from the file.

-- Deals/Opportunities are typically de-duped based on the deal name.
-So, if you have duplicate deal names, please add a unique identifier to the name of the deal or merge duplicate records.
+- Deals/Opportunities are typically de-duped based on the name of the deal.
+So if you have duplicate deal names, please add a unique identifier to the name of the deal or merge duplicate records.

 Finally, here are the steps that you may take in getting the files over to us once you have made your considerations or changes based on the points mentioned above.

-- If there are fields that you want to migrate that don't yet exist, create these and ensure that the field types match between the old system and IRIS.
+- If there are fields that you want to migrate that don't yet exist, create these and ensure that the field types match between the old system and IRIS CRM.

-- For list/drop-down fields that you want to migrate that already exist in both your current CRM and IRIS, ensure that the values in the list match.
+- For list/drop-down fields that you want to migrate that already exist in both your current CRM and IRIS CRM, ensure that the values in the list match.

-- IRIS will expect a Status Category and Status State to be set for each record.
-So, make sure that you replicate the setup of the process flow for your pipeline and stages from your current CRM into IRIS.
+- IRIS CRM will expect a Status Category and Status State to be set for each record.
+So, make sure that you replicate the setup of the process flow for your pipeline and stages from your current CRM into IRIS CRM.